JeffGiroux/f5_terraform/Azure/Standalone/README.md

 - Variables are configured in variables.tf
 - Sensitive variables like Azure SSH keys are configured in terraform.tfvars or Azure Key Vault
   - ***Note***: Other items like BIG-IP password can be stored in Azure Key Vault.
 Refer to the [Prerequisites](#prerequisites).
-  - The BIG-IP instance will query Azure Metadata API to retrieve the service account's token for authentication
-  - The BIG-IP instance will then use the secret name and the service account's token to query Azure Metadata API and dynamically retrieve the password for device onboarding
+  - The BIG-IP instance will then use the managed user-identity to query Azure Metadata API and dynamically retrieve the password for device onboarding
 - This template uses BIG-IP Runtime Init for the initial configuration.
 As part of the onboarding script, it will download the F5 Toolchain RPMs automatically.
 See the [AS3 documentation](http://f5.com/AS3Docs) and [DO documentation](http://f5.com/DODocs) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
 The [Telemetry Streaming](http://f5.com/TSDocs) extension is also downloaded and can be configured to point to [F5 Beacon](https://f5.com/beacon-get-started), Azure Log Analytics, or many other consumers.
 - Files
   - bigip.tf - resources for BIG-IP, NICs, public IPs
   - main.tf - resources for provider, versions, resource group
-  - network.tf - data for existing subnets
+  - network.tf - data for existing subnets and existing network security groups
   - f5_onboard.tmpl - onboarding script which is run by commandToExecute (user data).
 It will be copied to /var/lib/waagent/CustomData upon bootup.
 This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls via the [BIG-IP Runtime Init tool](https://github.com/F5Networks/f5-bigip-runtime-init).

 ## BYOL Licensing